Tradouw Pass, Barrydale, the Little Karoo and the Seven Passes Road – a Road Trip

 The little Karoo near Barrydale

-Arrived at the R323 you find the asphalt again.
+Arriving at the R323, you find the asphalt again.
 After a couple of kilometers towards the Garcia Pass, there is a place where we can buy some cool drinks and eat something, it is the first one since Barrydale.

-From here nothing more up to Riversdale, a climb of about 10 kilometers will take you to the top of the pass, also here the landscape is very beautiful and again different.
-Just past a switchback, you’ll meet the fynbos again, even if as often happens in South Africa the vegetation was recovering from a recent fire, the black remainings looking like boar skin.
+From here, nothing more up to Riversdale: a climb of about 10 kilometers will take you to the top of the pass.
+Here, the landscape is magnificent and again different.
+Just past a switchback, you’ll meet the fynbos again, even if, as often happens in South Africa, the vegetation was recovering from a recent fire, the black remains looking like boar skin.

-We leave the Karoo behind and once descending the steep road to Riversdale, everything becomes green again.
-From here it’s all downhill to the city of Riversdale, a big crowded town where there are many solutions for sleeping: camping, hotels, and guesthouses.
+We leave the Karoo behind, and once descending the steep road to Riversdale, everything becomes green again.
+From here, it’s all downhill to the city of Riversdale, a big, crowded town with many options for sleeping: camping, hotels, and guesthouses.

 Mossel Bay